 The objective of leasing the land is for raw material storage, in production process.
 Due to the fact that SMPC growth has increased tremendously, so the company needs more space for feedstock storage, in order to increase the production capacity in the future.
 However, feedstock storage in the factory is not sufficient.
 Therefore, leasing the land adjacent to the company's factory is convenient for feedstock transportation, hence reducing the handling cost.
 3 Year of leasing fee is 3.6 Million Baht, which is considered as the connected transaction for leasing or rental property not over than 3 years, without general trading condition for medium business.
 SMPC requested for approval from the management, and Information Disclosure System of the SET on 25 August 2017.
-For the connected transactions with Sahamitr Steel Co., Ltd. the reasons have already been described in 1.1.

-3. Possible Connected Transactions in the Future
+3. Policy or Possible Connected Transactions in the Future

 In principle, the company will not enter into a connected transaction with the management, the major shareholders, and/or related parties, except in the event that it is for the company's best interest with the prices and conditions that are similar to that of the external parties.
+However, that case must be strictly approved by the authorized person of the company.
+Besides, it must honorably abide by the agreed conditions with transparency and auditability.

 Regarding the possible connected transactions in the future, the company has set out the policy in the company charter for the Board of Directors to proceed in accordance with the regulations set out by the Stock Exchange of Thailand, and/or Securities and Exchange Commission.
+The transaction must be according to normal trade.
+Pricing policy has to be in line with the market force.
+There must not be the benefit transfer between the company and related person.

-At the present, the company does not have any possible connected transactions in the future.
+Excluding with the declare transaction, the company does not have any possible connected transactions in the future.